JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7923 days**.

-And here is a just a random fact -  **Every 25 miles a car produces one pound of pollution.**.
+And here is a just a random fact -  **The spider used in the 2002 movie Spider-Man was a Steatoda spider, not a black widow.
+The spider was given anaesthesia, and was then painted blue and red**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)